Our Careers Service supports you throughout your studies at Goldsmiths, helping to identify your future career and develop your skills.

 Goldsmiths is committed to preparing its students for their futures – whether that’s through our interdisciplinary courses that challenge you to see the world differently or through dedicated careers support.
 Our graduates go on to do many exciting things: starting their own businesses; working for media agencies; continuing to study and so much more, as can be seen in the Graduate Outcomes Survey (GOS) results.

-The new GOS survey is based on students' experience 15 months after graduation, which means it can provide a good understanding of graduate destinations and the next steps they take in the year after finishing their course.
+The survey is based on students' experience 15 months after graduation, which means it can provide a good understanding of graduate destinations and the next steps they take in the year after finishing their course.

-Key highlights from the Graduate Outcomes Survey include:
+Key highlights from the GOS include:

 - 89% of Goldsmiths postgraduates (PGR and PGT) are in highly skilled work